 Fax +45 7026 2649

 3XN was founded as Nielsen, Nielsen and Nielsen in Aarhus in 1986 by the architects Kim Herforth Nielsen, Lars Frank Nielsen (partner until 2002) and Hans Peter Svendler Nielsen (partner until 1992).
-The three Nielsen architects, often referred to as the Nielsens – and today simply as 3XN – quickly became known for two things: their preference for ground-breaking architecture, in defiance of the anti-humanistic modernism, and projects demanding a high level of detail and employing workmanship of the highest quality.
+The studio quickly became known for two things: their preference for social and humane architecture, and projects demanding a high level of detail and employing workmanship of the highest quality.

 Architecture shapes behaviour.
 That is why we try to create places where people can interact and communicate and where synergy can grow.
 We believe that buildings, like people, are more than just the sum of their many parts.
 We believe that it is possible to achieve a synthesis of design, function and context.
 That is why a holistic approach is our guiding principle, and why we are forever exploring the possibilities of building better, cleverer, more beautifully.

 Chicago Athenaeum International Architecture Award, Middelfart Sparekasse, Middelfart, DK 2011

 RIBA European Award 2011, Middelfart Sparekasse, Middelfart, DK 2011